Operations evaluation – thorough assessments to improve EIB performance

 Recent Evaluation Reports

-Evaluation of the functioning of the European Fund for Strategic Investments
+Evaluation of the European Fund for Strategic Investments

 The evaluation draws on a wide range of sources and methods: macroeconomic and portfolio analysis, in-depth case studies, reviews of relevant documentation, interviews with internal and external stakeholders, comparative analysis of risk profiles for EFSI and non-EFSI EIB operations, and surveys of EFSI final beneficiaries.

 Evaluation of EIB Intermediated Lending through the Investment Facility in ACP